koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 gif2webp -mt -mixed -q 60 ${FILENAME}.gif -o ${FILENAME}.webp
 ```

-This made some huge improvements in file size, shrinking most of them **from
+These commands made some tangible improvements in file size, shrinking
-several MB to a few kilobites**![^size-image-changes] That was already a huge
+**from several MB to a few kilobytes**.[^size-image-changes] That was already a
-win for me, because I love to use GIFs and memes in my posts! 😅
+huge win because I love to use GIFs and memes in my posts! 😅

 [^size-image-changes]: You can see [from this PR](https://gitlab.com/koalalorenzo/blog/-/merge_requests/4/diffs#3fa76e96f26c99e5110e368f3bbed165427a47e1) that when I started working on
 moving to WebP, I reduced a lot the size of the images.

 {{< image src="webp-gif-size-feature-center.webp" caption="Size matters too!">}}

 To improve speed, WebP is not enough.
-Another issue with the image was that
+The pages were loading big images
-I was downloading big images of around 5000x5000 pixels, for a small thumbnail
+(around 5000x5000 pixels) for a tiny thumbnail space (approximately 300x300
+pixels), and then the Browser would resize it after downloading.
-space, that is around 300x300 pixels.
-Resizing the thumbnail to proper size
+Resizing the thumbnail to the proper size beforehand would help reduce the
-would help, and reducing the sizes to lower things...
+dimensions to lower things.

-Thankfully, Hugo can process images and resize/fit images to proper sizes,
+Thankfully, Hugo can process images and resize/fit images to proper sizes
 directly from the [layout templates of my theme](https://gitlab.com/koalalorenzo/blog/-/blob/dc77e8d2ae9d6de9db8fc23b4539aec6fc15cbb5/layouts/_default/page-short.html#L15)!

 ```html